ChristopherHX/github-act-runner/README.md

 - `runner.arch` changed from `aarch64` to `arm64`
 - `shell` parameter might behave differently
 - based on `nektos/act@d77991c95ab6eb357b9327163ac9ceca3d04ce9b`
+- the docker client has been removed from openbsd builds

 # Known Limitations
 - ~~This runner ignores pre and post steps of javascript actions~~ Is now working in 0.6.0